-A wonderful lady from the South taught me how to make this Skinless Fried chicken.
-Actually, she had the patience to thoroughly clean the skin on tons of chicken before she began the recipe.
-I am lacking in such patience.
-I use Anne’s method of seasoning, flouring and frying the chicken; but I order my chicken skinned.
+Wonderful ladies from the South taught me how to make this Skinless Fried chicken.
+Actually, Anne and her Mother, Mary, had the patience of saints to thoroughly clean the skin on loads of chicken before they began the recipe.
+I confess that I am lacking in such patience.
+I use Mary and Anne’s method of seasoning, flouring and frying the chicken; but I order my chicken skinned.
 The coating becomes the skin and crust-all in one.
-While some people will miss the skin, I enjoy knowing that there is no possibility for any skin to be left unpleasantly unfried.
-The coating is always fried, crisp and delicious!
+While some people will miss the skin, I enjoy knowing that there is no possibility for there to be any skin left unpleasantly unfried.
+The coating on this Skinless Fried Chicken is always fried, crisp and delicious!
 Enjoy!

 Skinless Fried Chicken